The Definition of a Contract

 Types of Breach of Contract Claims

-We have years of experience litigating many types of contractual disputes, including:
+Our breach of contract lawyers have years of experience litigating many types of contractual disputes in and around Long Island, including:

 - real estate;